LouisNzavi/LouisNzavi/README.md

 Front End Software Developer
 ----------------------------

 Bootcamp graduate from @TheJump.
-Actively seeking a Junior Front-End Web/Javascript/React developer/Engineer role.
+Actively seeking a Front-End Web/Javascript/React developer/Engineer role.
 I bring Front-End developer skills and a focus on delivering for customer experience and keen on learning from other experienced developers and team members.

 * 🌍  I'm based in London/Hertfordshire
 * 🖥️  See my portfolio at [My Porfolio website](http://louismulinge.com/)